Documentation

 How often are ratings updated?

-Ratings are recalculated every 72 hours.
+Ratings are recalculated on a regular cadence.
 All indexed agents are re-scored each cycle when signal data is refreshed.
 Material changes in grade are flagged for review.

 Can a rating be influenced by payment?